**Under contruction**

 Sellersville Volunteer Hose Company No. 2

-To this day, very little is known about Company No. 2.
+To this day, very limited is known about Company No. 2.
 Early Borough Council minutes and other local newspapers refer to a "Sellersville Volunteer Hose Company No. 2" being located in the south end of Sellersville, refered to as "Jersey" by those residents.
 In early 1898, a petition was signed by the residents of "Jersey" requesting the Borough to establish a fire station.
 No builidng was ever constructed during that time, but equipment may have been purchased.

 (Sellersville Volunteer Fire Company No. 2, ca. 1913)